camba1/ssp_eks_kubevious_addon/README.md

 This is the basic structure for a Helm based add-on.
 It contains:

 - `MyKubeviousAddOn class` : Main logic structure for the add-on
-    - The `deploy` method calls this.addHelchart which is in charge of fetching the chart from the appropriate Helm repo and applying and necessary Helm overrides values
+    - The `deploy` method calls this.addHelchart which is in charge of fetching the chart from the appropriate Helm repo and applying user provided Helm overrides values
-- `MyKubeviousAddOnProps`: User provided values for the Helm chart values
+- `MyKubeviousAddOnProps`: User provided values for the Helm chart
-- `defaultProps:` Combination of the mandatory values for a Helm chart add-on and the user provided Helm chart values to be used to set up the chart
+- `defaultProps:` Combination of the mandatory values and the user provided Helm chart values to be applied to the chart